-At the beginning of the year, one of our first Innovation Insight’s looked at Top Tips when preparing an R&D claim following the identification of qualifying R&D activity.
-One area that we covered was contracts with subcontractors and provision of staff via an agency or similar.
+Contracts with subcontractors and provision of staff via an agency or similar can be a complex area when identifying qualifying R&D costs.
 This insight takes a closer look at why it matters to differentiate the two.

 The UK’s R&D tax credit schemes permit companies to include the costs of people other than employees of the claimant company who are directly engaged in qualifying R&D projects.

 Whether the individual is a subcontractor or an Externally Provided Worker (EPW) the benefit to the claimant company remains the same.
 So, why should companies care?

 The UK has two R&D tax credit schemes:

 The SME scheme is only available for small and medium-sized entities that undertake R&D on their own projects, not as subcontractors for other companies.
 The RDEC scheme is available for large companies or certain SMEs that fail the test for the SME scheme.

 Under both schemes EPW costs incurred by qualifying companies qualify for relief; however sub-contractor costs only qualify under the RDEC scheme in certain circumstances.

 A subcontractor is someone who is contracted to carry out activities that are part of the claimant company’s R&D work, but they cannot simply provide consultancy services.